Curriculum is aligned with the Next Generation Science Standards and Common Core State Standards for English Language Arts.

-During the fall, winter and spring of each year, students take a field trip to a local forest preserve and engage in a Field Study Activity to explore the habitat, learn about the ecosystem and participate in hands-on environmental restoration.
+During fall, winter and spring each year, students take a field trip to a local forest preserve and engage in a field study activity to explore the habitat, learn about the ecosystem, and participate in hands-on environmental restoration.
 Students complete a pre and post field trip study activity.
 These activities guide students to explore components of local ecosystems, issues that threaten the balance and biodiversity of local habitats, and actions we can take to care for nature.

 Mighty Acorns is an environmental education program that connects students to multiple, meaningful and sustained interactions with their local ecosystems.
 The program is designed for 3rd–5th grade students and can be modified for other grade levels.

-Program will be arranged at a forest preserve closest to your school that meets requirements.
+Program will be arranged at a forest preserve that meets your requirements and is closest to your school.

 $200 per class, up to 30 students

-Includes 3 Field Visits, Curriculum for your grade level, and teacher training.
-Visit the Mighty Acorns Website for more details at: http://www.mightyacorns.org/
+Includes three field visits, curriculum for your grade level and teacher training.
+Visit the Mighty Acorns website for more details.

-Because students will be working with tools as part of the invasive species removal portion of this program, all students are required to sign and return the Waiver and Release form.
+Because students will be working with tools for the invasive species removal portion of this program, all students are required to sign and return the Waiver and Release form.